ast-grep/ast-grep.github.io/website/guide/introduction.md

 sg --pattern 'var code = $PAT' --rewrite 'let code = $PAT' --lang js
 ```

-The command above will replace `var` statement with `let` for all JavaScript files.
+The command above will replace `var` statement with `let` for all <abbr title="ast-grep will also infer the language if you omit --lang">JavaScript</abbr> files.

 ---